 - Neil Armstrong said Jules Verne worked out how the coast of Florida would be the best location to launch rockets to the moon.

-- Being French, we only experience the work of Jules Verne via translation.
+- Not being French, we only experience the work of Jules Verne via translation.
 After Agatha Christie, he is the most translated author.

 - He thought of himself as a writer of what was possible – not of what was fiction – in regards to science.